 The playing field is delineated by four trees, each planted in a corner of the zone.
 Serious kemari playing nobles might actually have had these four trees planted in their yards to allow for play at any time.
 Others more commonly had a sapling of each in a large planter that was moved into place when the game was played, and moved out to storage or elsewhere when all was concluded.
 These four trees were a cherry, a maple, a willow, and a pine, though there are exceptions.
 For example, at the palace the area is defined with only pines, and at some shrine festivals in modern times they will use bamboo to designate the four points.
 Today, the size of the pitch is set to 15 meters on a side, though with portable trees this could easily be varied.

 One amusing kemari anecdote; an emperor and his kemari team were able to keep the ball airborne once for over 1,000 kicks; poets wrote of the day claiming that the ball seemed suspended, hanging in the sky.
 The emperor was so pleased that he retired the ball, and gave it a high court rank; essentially ennobling the thing and making it a viscount.

-This page last modified on
+This page was last modified on: